-You are making a living and supporting yourself as an artist.
-But what if you weren’t able to work?
-What if an accident made it impossible for you to apply for commissions?
-These are terrible things to consider, but disability insurance is a very valuable way to protect yourself.
+You work long hours and support yourself in the film business.
+But what if an accident made it impossible for you to get work?
+This is a terrible thing to consider, but disability insurance is a very valuable way to protect yourself.

 Disability insurance replaces a percentage of your income if you have an accident that leaves you unable to work for an extended period of time.
 Unlike workers compensation, which only pays medical bills for a work-related injury, disability insurance will kick in if you are unable to work for any reason.

 Here are some things to look for in a good policy: